Black Tape

 Black Tape is the second full-length album from The Explosion.
 It was released in the United States on October 15, 2004, on Virgin Records.
-The band released a music video for the lead single "Here I Am" and "No Revolution".
+The band released a music video for the singles "Here I Am" and "No Revolution".

 "No Revolution" was featured in the video games NFL Street 2 and Midnight Club 3: Dub Edition.
-"Here I Am" was in the soundtracks for Burnout 3: Takedown and Tony Hawk's Underground 2, while an instrumental was included in Cars.
+"Here I Am" was included in the soundtracks for Burnout 3: Takedown and Tony Hawk's Underground 2, while an instrumental was included in Cars.